lix-project/lix/doc/manual/src/contributing/hacking.md

 [`mdbook-linkcheck`]: https://github.com/Michael-F-Bryan/mdbook-linkcheck
 [URI fragments]: https://en.wikipedia.org/wiki/URI_fragment

+The built manual is in `build/doc/manual/manual/index.html`.

+The build checks for broken internal links.
+This happens late in the process, so `nix build` is not suitable for iterating and it's recommended to use the `meson` command above instead.

-#### `@docroot@` variable
+### `@\docroot\@` variable

-`@docroot@` provides a base path for links that occur in reusable snippets or other documentation that doesn't have a base path of its own.
+`@\docroot\@` provides a base path for links that occur in reusable snippets or other documentation that doesn't have a base path of its own.

-If a broken link occurs in a snippet that was inserted into multiple generated files in different directories, use `@docroot@` to reference the `doc/manual/src` directory.
+If a broken link occurs in a snippet that was inserted into multiple generated files in different directories, use `@\docroot\@` to reference the `doc/manual/src` directory.

-If the `@docroot@` literal appears in an error message from the `mdbook-linkcheck` tool, the `@docroot@` replacement needs to be applied to the generated source file that mentions it.
+If the `@\docroot\@` literal appears in an error message from the `mdbook-linkcheck` tool, the `@\docroot\@` replacement needs to be applied to the generated source file that mentions it.
-See existing `@docroot@` logic in the [Makefile].
+See existing `@\docroot\@` logic in `doc/manual/substitute.py`.
-Regular markdown files used for the manual have a base path of their own and they can use relative paths instead of `@docroot@`.
+Regular markdown files used for the manual have a base path of their own and they can use relative paths instead of `@\docroot\@`.

 ## API documentation